 If your card is on top, then you are the winning Challenger and also the current leader of the Throwdown (and if no one else plays afterward, you even win!).
 Compare the value of your card to the one beneath it.
-If it's within your Strike Range, then you're good.
-It it's outside your Range, you take Dissonance per normal Strike Range rules.
+If it's within your Charge Range, give yourself a Charge.
+If it's just within your Safe Range, then you're good.
+It it's outside your Range, you take Dissonance per normal Difference Range rules.